guitarrapc/watchdog-symlinker/README.md

 ### Control statsdhealthcheck

-datadog statsdhealtcheck is default enabled on `127.0.0.1:8125`.
+datadog statsdhealtcheck is enabled by default on `127.0.0.1:8125`.

 use `--healthcheckStatsdDisabled` to disable healthcheck.